What Do Temporal Graph Learning Models Learn?: Results

-Training and evaluation is done using training and test splits based on the discrete version, such that no edge moves between groups.
-This avoids single timesteps being separated into different splits.
+These variants are also illustrated in \Cref{fig:diagram_tg_dir_dens}, panel \circled{1}.
+We use training, validation and test splits based on the discrete data, such that no edge moves between groups.
+This avoids single time steps being separated into different splits.
+We then evaluate performance on the test data, looking at whether benchmark performance deteriorates with coarser timestamps.
+Unless stated otherwise, discretized and flat variants retain duplicate edge events induced by timestamp coarsening.
+We ablate the effect of removing such duplicates separately in Appendix \ref{ap:results}, where we show that de-duplication can also strongly impact results, though the exact effects tend to be dataset-dependent.

-\subheader{Findings.} We present the results across models and datasets for varying granularity in Table \ref{tab:time_granularity}.
-It can be observed that flattening timestamps consistently harms performance to a severe degree.
-This is a strong indicator that temporal information with relevance for the link predictions is present, and that the models pick up on this information to produce improved predictions.
-However, not all models appear to benefit from highly granular timestamps.
-Specifically, \tgat{} appears to even perform better with discrete timesteps, while \dygformer{} and \tcl{} appear to only be weakly impacted, with \tcl{} even performing better on Enron when timestamps are not continuous.
-Thus, we conclude that these models learn temporal granularity to a limited degree (\tmark{}).
-Conversely, \mixer{} and \dyrep{} appear to deteriorate the most in performance when timestamps are discretized, and we conclude that these, along with the remaining models, learn temporal granularity (\cmark).
+\subheader{Findings.} Table \ref{tab:time_granularity} shows the results across models and datasets for varying granularity.
+Flattening timestamps generally harms performance, often to a severe degree.
+This is a strong indicator that temporal information relevant for the link prediction is present and that the models use this information to produce improved predictions.
+Nevertheless, DyRep, JODIE, and TGN frequently achieve performance close to that of the best-performing variant even on flattened data, suggesting a weaker dependence on temporal information than other models.

+The effect of increasing temporal granularity beyond the discrete setting is considerably less consistent across datasets.
+While Enron is generally best learned with continuous timestamps, Bitcoin-Alpha often exhibits the opposite trend, with several models achieving better performance after discretization.
+On UCI and Wikipedia, differences between continuous and discrete timestamps are typically small.
+Consequently, the benefit of highly granular timestamps appears strongly dataset-dependent and substantially weaker than the benefit of preserving temporal information across multiple time steps.

+Overall, the only model that consistently benefits from continuous timestamps appears to be GraphMixer (\cmark).
+CAWN, DyGFormer, and TCL exhibit dataset-dependent benefits from continuous timestamps, performing best on the continuous Enron data, while on Bitcoin-Alpha, best performance is achieved on the discrete data.
+DyRep, JODIE, and TGN achieve comparatively strong performance even when timestamps are flattened entirely, indicating that they rely heavily on signals other than temporal granularity.
+Nevertheless, these models typically still benefit from discrete over flattened timestamps, suggesting that temporal information contributes to their predictions, albeit to a lesser degree than for other models.
+By contrast, TGAT consistently performs better with discrete compared to continuous timestamps, yet suffers substantial performance degradation when timestamps are flattened.
+We therefore conclude that all remaining models capture temporal granularity only to a limited degree (\tmark).